 World language teachers teach a language other than English — covering vocabulary, grammar, conversation, and cultural content — usually in middle or high school.

 A typical day cycles through multiple class periods with mixed grammar instruction, conversation practice, and cultural content.
-Lesson planning often involves creating or adapting authentic materials.
+Lesson planning often involves creating or adapting authentic materials — published curricula rarely match the specific level mix of any given class.

 Collaboration involves other world language teachers, ESL staff, and parents.
-What's harder than expected is maintaining target language use when students would rather default to English.
+What's harder than expected is maintaining target language use when students would rather default to English — every minute of English in the target-language classroom is a minute students aren't building fluency.

 Where this role sits in the broader career landscape — and where it can take you.